Simon Brown (boxer): Light-middleweight

 After the loss, Brown moved up to light-middleweight and in 1993 defeated Terry Norris via a devastating 4th round KO to win the WBC light-middleweight title in a fight proclaimed Upset of the Year by Ring Magazine.
 After making one successful defense of the WBC title against Troy Waters, Brown lost a rematch and the title to Norris via a clear decision in May 1994.

 In 1995, Brown challenged IBF light-middleweight title holder Vincent Pettway.
 Brown knocked Pettway down towards the end of round one, and was knocked down by a Pettway right hand in round three.
 In round five, Brown hit Pettway low then continued to hit Pettway until Pettway fell through the ropes.
 Not seeing the low blow, the referee ruled a knockdown.
 In round six, Brown was knocked out by a Pettway left hook.
 Brown famously continued to throw punches whilst lying on his back unconscious.

 In his next bout, Brown lost a hard-fought ten round decision to former WBA welterweight title holder Aaron Davis.

 Middleweight

 In August 1996, Brown challenged undefeated WBO middleweight title holder Lonnie Bradley and lost a unanimous decision.
 Brown then challenged IBF middleweight title holder Bernard Hopkins in January 1998, but lost via TKO in the round six.
 This was to be Brown's last title shot.

 After the loss to Hopkins, he went on a five fight losing streak, including defeats to Olympian David Reid and Omar Sheika, and retired after the loss to Sheika in 2000.

-Simon Brown is now a trainer in Hagerstown, MD.
+Brown is now a trainer in Hagerstown, MD.